-Remember the 40% rule: New car value fades that much in just 3 years
+When considering whether to buy a new or used car, remember the 40% rule: New cars’ value fades that much in just three years

 Dear New Frugal You,

 My car is a really old 1999, and I have had a few problems with it.
 Right now, the starter has gone bad and I need to purchase one.
 I do not have any money saved, and I need to purchase a reliable car to get to and from work.
 Do you suggest I purchase a good used car from a reputable